fabricai/ai-inside/README.md

 These are in no particular order and come without any guarantees

+-   finalize `EEVEE` generation (and it's variations).
+This will bring several benefits to AI Inside by FabricAI users like
+    -   significantly lower cost of model deployment (with a slightly increased lag for deployment due to cold start)
+    -   increased level of accuracy
+    -   possiblity of deploying a valid ensemble of models for each label
+        -   the `CHARMELEON` model generation is trained in a sufficiently different way that the use of ensemble would probably provide added benefits like reduced variance
 -   allow specifying different datasetTags for invoice
     -   e.g. `{ data: IFabricaiInvoice, datasetTags: [ 'creditCard' ] }` for invoices that should ONLY be used to train models to predict something related to creditCard
     -   this will allow you to use different kind of data for different kind of models (now we use all invoices)